-- 117. Please note paragraphs 102 to 105 above carefully: the 10 weeks should aggregate entire weeks of full-time study, days of full-time study which occur in the same weeks as work experience, or, if necessary, both.
-(Full-time study, as noted above, may include learning in the workplace).
-Where the aggregate is 10 weeks or more, the grant for fees is £1,380.
-Where it is less than 10 weeks, the grant for fees is £680. - 118.
-The £680 fee is also payable where the aggregate of any one or more periods of attendance in respect of the current academic year and any previous academic years which are not periods of full-time study at the institution, exceeds 30 weeks (see Regulation 17(4)(b)(ii)).
+- 119. Please note paragraphs 104 to 107 above carefully: the 10 weeks should aggregate entire weeks of full-time study, days of full-time study which occur in the same weeks as work experience, or, if necessary, both.
+(Full-time study, as noted above, may include learning in the workplace.)
+Where the aggregate is 10 weeks or more, the grant for fees is £1,380 (£1,425 in Northern Ireland).
+Where it is less than 10 weeks, the grant for fees is £680 (£700 in Northern Ireland). - 120.
+The £680 (£700 in Northern Ireland) fee is also payable where the aggregate of any one or more periods of attendance in respect of the current academic year and any previous academic years which are not periods of full-time study at the institution, exceeds 30 weeks (see Regulation 17(4)(b)(ii)).
 This is to allow for the fact that, although a student may spend significant periods which are not full-time study at the institution, those periods may occur over more than one academic year.
-Paragraphs 102 to 105 set out how weeks' study should be calculated.
+Paragraphs 104 to 107 set out how weeks of study should be calculated.

-Tuition Fee Grant ("new system" students who are neither 2010, 2011 nor 2012 cohort')
+Tuition Fee Grant ('new system' students who are neither 2010, 2011 nor 2012 cohort)

-119. "new system" students who are neither 2010 nor 2011 cohort' are eligible to apply for a Tuition Fee Grant (Regulation 19) up to a maximum of £2,085 in respect of their attendance on a qualifying designated course provided by a publicly-funded institution in Wales.
+121. 'New system' students who are neither 2010, 2011 nor 2012 cohort are eligible to apply for a Tuition Fee Grant (Regulation 19) up to a maximum of £2,085 in respect of their attendance on a qualifying designated course provided by a publicly-funded institution in Wales.
 A student qualifies for the Tuition Fee Grant if they started their studies on or after 1st September 2006 and before 1st September 2010 (unless they are 2010 gap year students) and whom the Welsh Ministers have determined falls within one of the categories set out in Part 2 of Schedule 1.
-The maximum amount of grant payable under Regulation 19 where one of the circumstances in Regulation 17(4) applies is £1,045 or the amount by which the fees payable by him or her exceed £680, whichever is the lesser.
+The maximum amount of grant payable under Regulation 19 where one of the circumstances in Regulation 17(4) applies is £1,045 or the amount by which the fees payable by him or her exceed £680 (£700 in Northern Ireland), whichever is the lesser.

-Loans for Fees (old and "new system" students)
+Loans for Fees ('old system' and 'new system' students)

-Fee Contribution Loans - "old system" students
+Fee Contribution Loans - 'old system' students

-- 120. "old system" students may be eligible for a non income assessed fee loan to pay for their assessed fee contribution up to a maximum of £1,380 (2012/13 academic year).
-The fee contribution loan is available where a student qualifies for a means-tested fee grant (or would qualify for it if they had applied for it) even if the amount they qualify for is nil.
-The designated course must be provided by or on behalf of an institution that was publicly funded as at 1st August 2005. - 121.
-The maximum amount of fee contribution loan is £680 if any of the cases set out in Reg 17(4) apply (see paragraph 102). - 122. "old system" students at private HEIs, Guildhall School of Music and Drama and Heythrop College will not be eligible for a fee contribution loan.
+- 122. 'Old system' students may be eligible for a non-income assessed fee loan to pay for their assessed fee contribution up to a maximum of £1,380 (£1,425 in Northern Ireland) in the 2013/14 academic year.
+The fee contribution loan is available where a student qualifies for a means tested fee grant (or would qualify for it if they had applied for it) even if the amount they qualify for is nil.
+The designated course must be provided by or on behalf of an institution that was publicly funded as at 1st August 2005. - 123.
+The maximum amount of fee contribution loan is £680 (£700 in Northern Ireland) if any of the cases set out in Reg 17(4) apply (see paragraph 102). - 124.
+'Old system' students at private HEIs, Guildhall School of Music and Drama and Heythrop College will not be eligible for a fee contribution loan.

-Fee Loan and New Fee Grant - 2012 cohort students
+Fee Loan and new Fee Grant - 2012 cohort students